Theft Crime Lawyer in New York

-The defense of clients facing theft-related charges is an important focus of our firm, which comprises industry thought leaders, former judges, former prosecutors, and a range of other respected professionals in various practice areas.
-Even in seemingly “open-and-shut” cases, we have persevered & secured results that no other firm could have achieved.
-Our New York theft crime attorneys are widely respected & known for their skill.
+The defense of clients facing theft-related charges is an important focus of our firm, which comprises industry thought leaders, former judges, former prosecutors, and a range of other respected professionals in an array of various practice areas.
+Even in the presence of seemingly “open-and-shut” cases, we have persevered and secured results that no other firm could have achieved.
+Our New York theft crime attorneys are widely respected and known for their expertise and skill.

 From shoplifting to armed robbery to embezzlement, theft crimes encompass a wide range of state and federal offenses.
-The consequences of a conviction may include fines, incarceration, and other penalties.
-With the prevalence of physical evidence in these cases, such as paper trails, video surveillance, or even cell phone photos or records, it may seem like defendants face unbeatable odds.
+The consequences of a conviction may include fines, incarceration, and a host of other penalties.
+With the prevalence of physical evidence in these cases, via paper trails, video surveillance, or even cell phone photos or records, it may seem that a number of defendants face unbeatable odds.
 That is not how we view matters at Barket Epstein Kearon Aldea & LoTurco, LLP.

 To discuss your charges with a seasoned New York theft lawyer, call Barket Epstein at (888) 779-0267.
-Your consultation is free and confidential.
+Your consultation is free & confidential.

 Understanding New York Theft Laws & Procedures